 This strategy can be useful if your app offers other services that can give users a better experience or more access to the product your app delivers.
 Many game-centered apps use this method to allow users to unlock new levels and virtual currency, such as coins.
 Depending on the type of app, there are different types of purchases you can provide.
 Purchases that can be used immediately in the app, like virtual currency, or ones that don’t expire and are always available.

-Another type of in-app purchase is a subscription-based purchases, which involved the user accessing a premium feature for a limited time.
+Another type of in-app purchase is subscription-based purchases, which involved the user accessing a premium feature for a limited time.
 If you’ve ever played a game on a mobile phone, you’ve most likely come across these.

-For example, in the popular game Candy Crush, you can purchase extra lives, moves and other items that can help you move up in levels.
+For example, in the popular game Candy Crush, you can purchase extra lives, moves, and other items that can help you move up in levels.
 This has become extremely popular among dedicated players, and the popularity has remained steady over the past five years since the app was launched.
 It generates around $1.63 million in daily gross sales from just iPhone users in the United States, according to SeekingAlpha.com.

 Similar to the in-app purchase strategy, subscriptions similarly generated a large portion of the profit made by free apps.
 This strategy is largely used by entertainment apps like video and audio streaming services like Spotify.
-Users can download the app for free but only have access to a limited amount of content, or access to the content for a limited amount of time.
-In order for this tactic to be successful, developers should be sure they have continually updated content to ensure users maintain their subscription.
+Users can download the app for free but only have access to a limited amount of content or access to the content for a limited amount of time.
+In order for this tactic to be successful, developers should be sure they have continually updated content to ensure users maintain their subscriptions.

 4. “Freemium” Model